-Task Action 1.
-The Vessel Master ensures that the autopilot Way Point is set to a minimum of 2 NM off the Terminal.
-IMPORTANT: The Terminal must never be used as a Way Point.
-2. Function test all critical systems including all machinery and control systems on board that relate to performing the LNGC berthing support operations (maneuvering controls, winch, firefighting systems, and so forth).
-Results of the function test are recorded in the Vessel Log and communicated to the Terminal and Pilot.
+TASK ACTION 1.
+The Vessel Master ensures that the autopilot Way Point is set to a minimum of 3 NM off the Terminal.
+The Terminal must never be used as a Way Point.
+2. Function test all critical systems including all machinery and control systems on board that relate to performing the LNGc berthing support operations (maneuvering controls, winch, firefighting systems, and so forth).
+Results of the function test are recorded in the Vessel Log.
 3. Function test all communication equipment on board, including the approved and assigned VHF channels.
-4. Confirm with Terminal and Harbor Master office that permission is granted to enter the Terminal safety zone.
-5. Inform the Pilot and Terminal of arrival and readiness.
+4. Inform the Pilot and Terminal of arrival and readiness.